 Event Viewer > Application and services log > Microsoft > Windows > Diagnosis-PLA

-Note down the Event ID, Error details and try to search online on Microsoft sites for help.
+Note down the Event ID, and Error details and see if that gives you a direction to work.

 Event ID 1004, Data collector set failed to start with error code 0x803000AA

 If a Data Collector Set failed to start, the error message will include specific details about the reason for the failure.
 You can use Windows Reliability and Performance Monitor to verify that netowork performance counters are properly collected and displayed in a Performance Monitor graph.
 In addition, you can use the